THIS DATE IN HISTORY: March 28

 Video: Stan Mikita Chicago's all-time leading scorer

-1975: The Washington Capitals earn the only road victory of their inaugural season when Nelson Pyatt's two third-period goals give them a 5-3 win against the California Seals in Oakland.
+1975: The Washington Capitals earn the only road victory of their inaugural season when two third-period goals by Nelson Pyatt give them a 5-3 win against the California Seals in Oakland.
 The win ends the Capitals' NHL-record 37-game road losing streak; they finish the season 1-39-0 away from home.

-1980: Don Cherry gets his 250th and final NHL coaching victory and Bill McKenzie earns his second and final career shutout when the Colorado Rockies defeat the visiting Pittsburgh Penguins 5-0.
-Cherry is 231-105-64 in five seasons with the Bruins but goes 19-48-13 in his only season with the Rockies.
+1980: Don Cherry gets his 250th and final NHL coaching victory and Bill McKenzie earns his second and final NHL shutout when the Colorado Rockies defeat the visiting Pittsburgh Penguins 5-0.
+Cherry is 231-105 with 64 ties in five seasons with the Bruins but goes 19-48-13 in his only season with the Rockies.

 1993: Alexei Zhamnov scores to make the Winnipeg Jets the first team in NHL history to have four rookies score 20 goals.
 Zhamnov joins Teemu Selanne, Evgeny Davydov and Keith Tkachuk on that list when he scores in a 3-3 tie against the Los Angeles Kings.